ioncakephper/php-theme-gen/CONTRIBUTING.md

-# Contributing to JS Starter Template
+# Contributing to WordPress Theme PHP Files Generator

 ## Code of Conduct